 How am I going to do this?
 I’m just one guy and this thing may be heavy!
 No wait a minute, somebody installed this thing, probably by themselves, maybe there is some special dolly or stand I’m supposed to have to remove this thing with?
 Now my mind is racing – I don’t own that equipment!

 I’m desperately rifling through the service manual and I spot the answer.
 The upper microwave detaches from the lower oven once the trim and assorted mounting screws are removed.
 PHEW!
 Suddenly this sounds do-able again.

 I continue to cram on the subject.
 Hmmm…not too bad, not as much as I thought inside one of these things.
-Biggest problem is I may need to trace the voltage or continuity through the circuits – I guess this is as good a time as any for that hands on lesson.
+The biggest problem is I may need to trace the voltage or continuity through the circuits – I guess this is as good a time as any for that hands-on lesson.